pretorh/lfs-notes/beyond-lfs/README.md

 This is for notes taken while going through the [blfs book/docs](http://www.linuxfromscratch.org/blfs/downloads/stable-systemd)

 Started with the [8.2 systemd version](http://www.linuxfromscratch.org/blfs/downloads/stable-systemd/BLFS-BOOK-8.2-systemd-nochunks.html)
-though certain packages might update more frequently then others
+though certain packages might update more frequently than others

+times are still relative to the `Bin Utils` from lfs chapter 5 (though some contain the user time, ie without paralellism, in brackets)

 ## Wishlist

 This is a wishlist of packages/high level thigngs that should (still) be added.

-The goal will probably be to make this LFS build stable/feature complete enough to be used as an everyday distro
+The goal will be to make this LFS build stable/feature complete enough to be used as an everyday distro

 For that, the top level things needed:

 - coding
 - browser
+- media
 - games (steam)
-- media

 So the wishlist packages (not really in a specific order):

-- git
 - firefox
 - X, xfce
 - mplayer